Agro-ecological Modeling Group

 Study program(s): Nature Conservation and Landscape Ecology, Crop Science, Animal Science, Agricultural Sciences and Resource Management in the Tropics and Subtropics

-Teacher: Dr. Stephanie Roilo
+Teacher: Stephanie Roilo

 Latest news